HL7/fhir-qi-core/input/pages/negation.md

 ### Negation in CQL

 For quality measurement and reporting, measure expression may only need to determine the existence or absence of an activity or event to determine if criteria have been met.
-If the reason for absence is not relevant to the measure evaluation, the absence of evidence pattern should be used as described in the [Using CQL section of the Quality Measure IG](https://hl7.org/fhir/us/cqfmeasures/using-cql.html#negation-in-fhir).
+If the reason for absence is not relevant to the measure evaluation, the absence of evidence pattern should be used as described on the Patterns page of the Using CQL with FHIR [IGPatterns page](https://hl7.org/fhir/us/cqfmeasures/using-cql.html#negation-in-fhir) of the Using CQL with FHIR IG.